joliva/SolidPy2/readme.md

 ### Union(solidObj1 = None, solidObj2 = None)

-Union() returns an empty Union()  object that can be used to add SolidPy objects at a later time Union ([objectList]) will create a union that contains the objects in [objectList] Union ([objectList1], [objectList2]) will create a union that contains the objects in both lists.
+Union() returns an empty Union()  object that can be used to add SolidPy2 objects at a later time Union ([objectList]) will create a union that contains the objects in [objectList] Union ([objectList1], [objectList2]) will create a union that contains the objects in both lists.